On a topology property for the moduli space of Kapustin-Witten equations: Introduction

-where $dist(\cdot,\cdot)$ defined by \end{thm} \begin{rem} There is another result that every solution $(A,\phi)$ of the Kapustin-Witten equation, which is close to a solution $(A_{\infty},0)$ with $A_{\infty}$ a $generic$ connection, then $(A,\phi)$ must be the form $(B,0)$ with $B$ ASD.
-It assume that the extra fields with a small $L^{2}$-norm, it's a small variation of the result in \cite{HT}.
+where $dist(\cdot,\cdot)$ defined by \end{thm} \begin{rem} We describe another result as follows which is a small variation of the result in \cite{HT}.
+Let the pair $(A,\phi)$ be a smooth solution of Kapustin$\en$Witten equations.
+If $(A,\phi)$ is closed to $(A_{\infty},0)$ in $L^{2}_{1}$-topology, i.e, there exist a small enough constant $\de\in(0,1)$ such that where $A_{\infty}$ is a $generic$ ASD connection, then $A$ must be ASD and $\phi$ identically zero.
 We should point out that the result is different to Theorem \ref{T1.1}.
-On theorem \ref{T1.1}, we don't make any assumptions on extra fields.
-The following case may happen: if $(A,\phi)$ is a smooth solution of Kapustin-Witten equations, when $A$ tends to $A_{\infty}$, the $L^{2}$-norm of extra fields $\|\phi\|_{L^{2}(X)}$ may tend to infinite.
-But thanks for the compactness theorem of Taubes', we observed that if $\{(A_{i},\phi_{i})\}$ is a sequence of smooth solutions of Kapustin-Witten equations, then there exist a subsequence $\Xi\subset\mathbb{N}$ such that the sequence $\{\|\phi_{i}\|_{L^{2}(X)}\}_{i\in\Xi}$ is a bounded subsequence under some conditions, see Lemma \ref{L7}.
-Using this useful observe, we could prove Theorem \ref{T1.1}. \end{rem} We denote the moduli space of solutions of Kapustin-Witten by
+We don't make any assumptions on extra fields in theorem \ref{T1.1}.
+The following case may happen: if the connection $A$ tends to a $generic$ ASD connection $A_{\infty}$ in $L^{2}_{1}$-topology (under moduli gauge transformations), then the $L^{2}$-norm of extra field $\|\phi\|_{L^{2}(X)}$ may tends to infinite.
+But thanks to a compactness theorem of Taubes, we observed that if $\{(A_{i},\phi_{i})\}_{i\in\N}$ is a sequence of smooth solutions of Kapustin$\en$Witten equations, then there exist a subsequence $\Xi\subset\mathbb{N}$ such that the sequence $\{\|\phi_{i}\|_{L^{2}(X)}\}_{i\in\Xi}$ is a bounded subsequence under some conditions, see Lemma \ref{L7}.
+Using this useful observation, we could prove Theorem \ref{T1.1}. \end{rem} We define the gauge-equivariant map